Lost in Overlap: Exploring Logit-based Watermark Collision in LLMs: Method

+\emph{Colliders} $C$ are designed to attack the watermark created by the \emph{watermarker} using collision techniques.
+There are three distinct \emph{colliders} that apply such collision attacks through traditional attack methods, namely paraphraser, back-translator, and mask-and-filler.

+\paragraph{Paraphrase Collider.} \emph{Paraphraser} $P$ rephrases the watermarked texts $T_W$ with different watermarks, i.e. generated by different methods or keys, to generate paraphrased text data $T_P$, which are intended to contain dual watermarks simultaneously.
+Furthermore, we also generate texts $T_P'$ using the same paraphraser but without a watermark, denoted as $P'$, for further comparison.

+\paragraph{Back-translation Collider.} \emph{Translator} $R$ translates the watermarked texts $T_W$ to other languages and then translates back to their original language with watermarks.
+As shown in Fig.~\ref{fig:pipeline}, we first paraphrase the original text data $T_W$ using \emph{Watermarker} $W$.
+Then the text data will be translated and back-translated by \textit{Translator} $R$ with different watermark settings to generate text data $T_R$ which are intended to contain dual watermarks simultaneously.
+Furthermore, we also generate texts $T_R'$ using the same translator but without a watermark, denoted as $R'$, for further comparison.

+It is important to note that the KGW-based method is essentially ineffective against back-translation attacks due to the inability to capture the contextual semantics.
+Thus, they have been excluded from this pipeline.
+We choose French as the pivot language in the back-translation.
+Details are in Section~\ref{sec:experiments}.

-As shown in Fig.~\ref{fig:pipeline}, we first generate text data $T_W$ using \emph{Watermarker} $W$.
-Then the text data will be paraphrased by \textit{paraphraser} $P$ with different watermarks to generate paraphrased text data $T_P$.
-Paraphrased texts $T_P$ are intended to contain dual watermarks simultaneously, and the impact of watermark collisions is then investigated.
+\paragraph{Mask-and-fill Colliders.} \emph{Mask-and-filler} (MnF) $M$ is specifically designed for mask-and-fill attacks.
+The MnF attack method is commonly used with masked language models, e.g., BERT-based models.
+For our study, we opted for RoBERTa\textsubscript{\texttt{LARGE}} as the base model.
+As shown in Fig.~\ref{fig:pipeline}, we first generate watermarked text data $T_W$ using \emph{Watermarker} $W$.
+Then the text data will be mask-and-filled by \emph{MnF} $M$ with different watermark settings to generate text data $T_M$ which are intended to contain dual watermarks simultaneously.
+Additionally, we create texts $T_M'$ by applying the same MnF but excluding the watermark, denoted as $M'$.
+These will be used as baseline texts for comparison.

-Furthermore, we also generate unwatermarked texts $T_W'$ and $T_P'$ as baselines using watermarkers and paraphrasers.
-Section \ref{sec:experiment_setup} and Appendix \ref{app_sec:pipeline_setup} provide details regarding pipeline setup.